 Poor posture can give you a host of problems.
 It gives you lower back pain, it will give you aches and pains in your neck, shoulders and can even give you headaches!

-Poor posture/lower back pain is even one of the top 10 reasons for visits to the doctor!
+Posture problems are even one of the top 10 reasons for visits to the doctor!

 You’ll feel better, save money and will get more opportunities in life!
 Not just with women, but in general as per the halo effect: